 - Dorbala S, Vangala D, Bruyere J Jr, et al. Coronary microvascular dysfunction is related to abnormalities in myocardial structure and function in cardiac amyloidosis.
 JACC Heart Fail 2014;2:358-67.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging

-Keywords: Diagnostic Imaging, Cardiac Imaging Techniques, Amyloid, Amyloid Neuropathies, Familial, Amyloidogenic Proteins, Amyloidosis, African Americans, Aortic Valve Stenosis, Aniline Compounds, Autopsy, Atrial Fibrillation, Biological Markers, Cardiomyopathy, Restrictive, Carpal Tunnel Syndrome, Confidence Intervals, Consensus, Contrast Media, Coronary Artery Disease, Denervation, Diphosphates, Dystonia, Echocardiography, Disease Progression, Ethylene Glycols, Fatigue, Edema, Follow-Up Studies, Genotype, Heart Failure, Heart Transplantation, Heart Ventricles, Hypotension, Orthostatic, Immunoglobulin Light Chains, Gadolinium, Kidney Diseases, Liver, Macroglossia, Mediastinum, Magnetic Resonance Imaging, Neural Conduction, Penetrance, Plaque, Amyloid, Plasma Cells, Polyneuropathies, Myocardium, Positron-Emission Tomography, Positron-Emission Tomography, Prevalence, Prealbumin, Primary Dysautonomias, Prognosis, Prospective Studies, Radionuclide Imaging, Stilbenes, Reference Values, Stroke, Stroke Volume, Technetium, Technetium Tc 99m Medronate, Technetium Tc 99m Pyrophosphate, Tendons, Tomography, Emission-Computed, Transcatheter Aortic Valve Replacement, Weight Loss
+Keywords: Diagnostic Imaging, Cardiac Imaging Techniques, Amyloid, Amyloid Neuropathies, Familial, Amyloidogenic Proteins, Amyloidosis, African Americans, Aortic Valve Stenosis, Aniline Compounds, Autopsy, Atrial Fibrillation, Biomarkers, Cardiomyopathy, Restrictive, Carpal Tunnel Syndrome, Confidence Intervals, Consensus, Contrast Media, Coronary Artery Disease, Denervation, Diphosphates, Dystonia, Echocardiography, Disease Progression, Ethylene Glycols, Fatigue, Edema, Follow-Up Studies, Genotype, Heart Failure, Heart Transplantation, Heart Ventricles, Hypotension, Orthostatic, Immunoglobulin Light Chains, Gadolinium, Kidney Diseases, Liver, Macroglossia, Mediastinum, Magnetic Resonance Imaging, Neural Conduction, Penetrance, Plaque, Amyloid, Plasma Cells, Polyneuropathies, Myocardium, Positron-Emission Tomography, Positron-Emission Tomography, Prevalence, Prealbumin, Primary Dysautonomias, Prognosis, Prospective Studies, Radionuclide Imaging, Stilbenes, Reference Values, Stroke, Stroke Volume, Technetium, Technetium Tc 99m Medronate, Technetium Tc 99m Pyrophosphate, Tendons, Tomography, Emission-Computed, Transcatheter Aortic Valve Replacement, Weight Loss